 The Roslindale Branch has a large collection of materials for teens including an extensive graphic novel collection.
 In addition the Branch has strong collections in religion and spirituality, local history and health and children’s picture books.
 There is also a large ESL collection.

 The Roslindale Branch offers afterschool programs and services to nine local schools.
 Preschool film programs are shown every Monday at 10:30 a.m.
 Through collaboration with T.H.O.M.
-Boston, a lap sitter and toddler story time for children is offered every Thursday at 10:30 a.m.
-A Book Discussion Group for adults meets monthly on the 3rd Tuesday of the month at 10:30 a.m., an ESOL Conversation Group for newcomers to this country who wish to practice English in an informal setting is offered every Wednesday from 6-8 p.m., led by a skilled ESOL volunteer.
+Boston, a lap sitter and toddler story time for children is offered every Tuesday at 10:30 a.m.
+A Book Discussion Group for adults meets monthly on the 3rd Tuesday of the month at 10:30 a.m.

 The Roslindale Branch is teamed with the Washington Irving Middle chool and the Phineas Bates and Charles Sumner Elementary and the Roslindale Community Center as part of Mayor Menino’s Community Learning Initiative, a multi-department collaboration aimed at helping Boston’s youth reach their full potential by coordinating learning and recreation throughout the day.